 How To Get Fraudulent Charges Removed From Your Credit Card

 Credit card fraud happens all the time.
-In fact, the U.S. is the most credit fraud-worthy country in the world.
-According to recent Nielsen data, credit card fraud losses reached about $28.65 billion worldwide in 2019, with the U.S. alone responsible for more than a third of the total global loss.
+Unfortunately, Americans know this all too well, as the nation is the most credit fraud susceptible country in the world.
+According to Nilson Report, credit card fraud losses reached about $28.58 billion worldwide in 2020, with the U.S. alone responsible for more than a third of the total global loss.

 The first thing to do is call your bank or issuer.
 It’s better to do this immediately as there are certain time limits depending on the situation.
 The good news is that true fraudulent charges have an unlimited time frame for which they can be claimed.
 This means that even if you see a fraudulent charge from a couple of months ago, you can still call your bank or credit card issuer for them to remove it.

-It can get a bit complicated if you claim something as fraudulent, but it actually ends up being your own oversight.
-Examples of this can be forgetting to cancel a Netflix subscription, seeing it on your next bill and claiming it as fraudulent because as far as you remember it should not be on your bill.
-This will not qualify as a fraudulent charge.
+Perhaps this should be the first step, but before you panic at the sight of a strange charge on your credit card, keep in mind that there could be a totally reasonable explanation.
+Examples of this can be forgetting to cancel a Netflix subscription, seeing it on your next bill and claiming it to be fraudulent because as far as you remember you should not have been charged.
+This will not qualify as a fraudulent charge, so just double check.